 2022 Amendments issued in 2022 clarified that only covenants of a liability arising from a loan arrangement, which an entity must comply with on or before the reporting date (even if the covenant is only assessed after the reporting date) affect the classification of that liability as current or non-current.
-Those covenants to be complied with after the reporting date do not affect the classification of loan arrangements as current or non-current at the reporting date.
+Those covenants to be complied with after the reporting date do not affect such classification at the reporting date.

 Besides, the 2022 Amendments required an entity to provide additional disclosure when a liability arising from a loan agreement is classified as non-current and the entity's right to defer settlement is contingent on compliance with future covenants within twelve months.
-The information provided should enable users of financial statements to understand the risk that the liability could become repayable within twelve months of the reporting period, including: